TsilidisV/TsilidisV.github.io/content/publication/2025-bitsouni-gialelis-tsilidis-fetalweightestimation/index.md

 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2025-01-23'
+date: '2025-06-18'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2025-01-23T09:52:34.441287Z'
+publishDate: '2025-06-18T09:52:34.441287Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).
 publication_types:
-- preprint
+- article-journal

 # Publication name and optional abbreviated publication name.
-publication: '*medRxiv*'
+publication: '*Royal Society Open Science*'
 publication_short: ''

 #doi: 10.1111/sapm.12697

-abstract: 'Objectives: To assess the contribution of each sonographically measured parameter on fetal weight formulas.

-Methods: Multiple datasets and datasets extracted from existing literature are employed in this study.
-The Sobol’ method is then implemented on each of these datasets.
-Following this, bootstrapping is carried out using the indices from individual weeks as sample points.
-The mean value for each resulting sample is calculated.
-Finally, the median, along with a 95% confidence interval, is estimated based on the empirical distribution.
-This methodology is repeated for all formulas examined.

-Results: The median, along with a 95% CI, for the estimate of the mean of the Sobol’ sensitivity indices for the parameters of 29 known formulas are presented.

-Conclusions: Depending on the formula, the values of some parameters show substantial fluctuations or are insignificant to the fetal weight estimation.'
+abstract: 'Accurate assessment of estimated fetal weight (EFW) is crucial in obstetrics, yet the exact contribution of biometric parameters in sonographic formulas remains unclear.
+Twenty-six datasets from published studies spanning diverse populations and gestational ages were analysed, incorporating measurements of biparietal diameter (BPD), abdominal circumference (AC), head circumference (HC) and femur length (FL).
+Sobol’ global sensitivity analysis—a variance‑based approach—quantified each parameter’s influence on EFW across 29 established formulas, and bootstrapping estimated the median of the sensitivity indices with 95% confidence intervals.
+Results showed that AC was generally the dominant predictor, especially in later pregnancy, while BPD, HC and FL exhibited variable importance depending on formula and gestational age.
+Two-thirds of the formulas demonstrated parameter crossover effects, and nearly half had at least one parameter with minimal contribution.
+These findings indicate that parameter significance differs by both formula and gestational age, suggesting that clinicians should select EFW formulas based on gestational age, measurement reliability and fetal characteristics.
+Estimates made with fewer than the intended parameters can be viable in emergencies.
+The proposed methodology can guide the refinement of existing formulas and the development of improved fetal weight estimation models.'

 # Summary.
 An optional shortened abstract.
-summary: 'The contribution of the biometric parameters of 29 known formulas for fetal weight estimation is assessed, using the Sobol’ method, bootstrapping and 26 datasets from published studies.'
+summary: 'The contribution of the biometric parameters of 29 established formulas for fetal weight estimation is assessed, using the Sobol’ method, bootstrapping and 26 datasets from published studies.'

 tags: ['Mathematical Biology', 'Obstetrics and Gynaecology', 'Statistics']